GoogleCloudPlatform/cloud-hackathons/hacks/ai-app/README.md

 The [normal workflow](https://firebase.google.com/docs/genkit-go/get-started-go) is to install the necessary components on your local machine.
 Given that this lab have minimal (pre) setup requirements (only docker and docker compose), we choose to run the genkit CLI and GUI through a container which adds a couple of extra setup steps, but ensures consistency across different lab setups.

 For this challenge, you do not need to have the app running, we are just going to work with the flows.
-From the root of the project directory run the following
+From the root of the project directory run the following.
 ```sh
 docker compose up -d genkit-go # running just the genkit-go service
 ```